yxtay/yxtay.github.io/readme.md

 model training scheduling, model serving, deployment and monitoring.

-My experience in the data science field started in 2014 and has spanned across industries such as insurance, government, ecommerce and travel.
+My experience in the data science field started in 2014 and has spanned across industries such as insurance, government, ecommerce, travel, startups and consulting.
 This has given me professional experience on data science domains such as topic modelling, text classification, ranking, dynamic personalised recommendation and visual model explanations.